janis-commerce/aws-listeners/docs/sns-listener.md

 ### async handle(Listener, event, context, callback)
 This will handle the lambda execution.
 * Listener {Class} The event listener class.
-It's recommended to extend from this package `EventListener` class.
+It's recommended to extend from this package `SNSListener` class.
 * event {object} The lambda event object
 * context {object} The lambda context object
 * callback {function} The lambda callback function